Skip to main content

 Key Features of Cloud Computing

-Cloud computing offers a range of key features that set it apart from traditional IT infrastructure.
-These features enhance flexibility, ease of access, and operational efficiency, making cloud solutions well-suited for businesses with diverse needs and varying scales.
+Cloud computing provides several distinctive features that differentiate it from traditional IT infrastructure.
+These attributes boost flexibility, accessibility, and operational efficiency, making cloud solutions ideal for businesses with diverse requirements and scales.

 1. On-Demand Self-Service: Users can easily provision resources such as virtual servers or storage without requiring human intervention from the provider.